Viatris Inc. (VTRS) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $13.22, which is $4.87 above the current price.
-VTRS currently public float of 1.21B and currently shorts hold a 1.96% ratio of that float.
-Today, the average trading volume of VTRS was 11.10M shares.
+VTRS currently public float of 1.21B and currently shorts hold a 2.26% ratio of that float.
+Today, the average trading volume of VTRS was 11.34M shares.

 VTRS’s Market Performance